-If you’ve sustained an injury to the face or mouth, habitually grind your teeth, or cracked or fractured a tooth for any other reason, it might immediately become sensitive.
+If you’ve sustained an injury to the face or mouth, habitually grind your teeth, or cracked or fractured a tooth from trauma or for any other reason, it might immediately become sensitive.
 The toothache can warn you that your tooth is in danger and prompt you to seek appropriate treatment.
 However, not all tooth cracks are obvious, and cracked teeth don’t always hurt.
 Treating a cracked tooth depends on the location and severity of the fracture.
 As Dr. Fondriest explains, every tooth is unique, and so are the cracks that can threaten them.
 Before he can treat your cracked tooth, Dr. Fondriest will thoroughly examine the tooth to determine the most appropriate course of treatment.

 Cosmetic Craze Lines